ArduPilot/ardupilot_wiki/common/source/docs/common-flir-vue-pro.rst

     :target: ../_images/flir-vue-pro-pixhawk.png
     :width: 450px

-Plug one end of the accessory cable into the camera's 7-pin DF13 connector (found next to the micro USB port) and then the other 6-pin connector to one of the flight controller's telemetry ports.
+Plug one end of the accessory cable into the camera's 7-pin DF13 connector (found next to the micro USB port) and then the other 6-pin connector to one of the autopilot's telemetry ports.
 In this example Telem2 is used.

 Set the following parameters on the autopilot (assuming Telem2/Serial2 is used):